Code-Institute-Submissions/https-github.com-Iacopo454-Quiz-Knowledge/README.md

 I can receive the name,surname and contact e-mail of any user that decide to fill the form with the purpose of receiving updates or cooperate.

 ## Technologies Applied:
 * HTML5, CSS, JavaScript programming languages
 * Bootstrap 4.5.0 to make the website responsive for all users
 * Balsamiq Wireframes to draw my project ideas
 * Jquery(a Javasctip library) very popular and used to simplify Javascript
-* Google Fonts: Fjalla One', 'Roboto', sans-serif
+* Google Fonts: 'Nerko One', 'cursive', sans-serif.
 * Gitpod I used it as editor to create my code.
 * Git/GitHub platform for the deployment to keep the project in repositories with frequent commits and informative messages.